 Do measure your child’s head to select the size.
 I used the biggest size for my 7 year old girl.

 1. Sturdy cotton or linen or you can make regular cotton or linen fabric more sturdy by adding some interfacing).
-I used used some pale blue linen for the inside (leftover from an Ikea curtain) and striped lightweight cotton for the outside.
+I used a bundle from our website and used some pale blue linen for the inside (leftover from an Ikea curtain).
 You’ll have enough with 2 fat quarters for one side or a piece of 20” by 22”.
 So in total you’ll need 4 fat quarters or 40” x 44”.

 2. Fusible interfacing 20” x 22”, mid-weight or heavy, depending on how stiff your fabric is and how stiff you want the hat to be.
 I used mid-weight.

 3. Tools: sewing machine, iron, matching threads, pins or clips, fabric marking pen, scissors